rickhtv/rickhtv/README.md

 - 👀 I’m interested in Data Analysis

 ## Work:
-- :briefcase: I’m currently working at Rumo Logistics as a Data Analyst for railway fault detection
+- :briefcase: I’m currently working at Rumo Logistics as a Data Analyst with railway fault detection
 - 💞️ I like to use: Python (Pandas, Matplotlib, Numpy), Power BI, Excel, VBA, SQL and whatever is necessary to reach objectives

 ## Contact me: